-Press in and hold the main switch to operate the remote choke system.
-Turn the main switch to "START"(start), and hold it for a maximum or 5 seconds.
+5. Turn the main switch to "START" (start), and hold it for a maximum or 5 seconds.

-- 6. After the engine starts, slowly return the manual starter handle to its original position before releasing it.
+- After the engine starts, slowly return the manual starter handle to its original position before releasing it.
 Immediately after the engine starts, release the main switch and allow it to return to "ON"(on). - 7.
 Slowly return the throttle grip to the fully closed position.

-- •Never turn the main switch to "START"(start)while the engine is running. - •Do not keep the starter motor turning for more than 5 seconds.
+NOTE: - Never turn the main switch to "START"(start)while the engine is running. - Do not keep the starter motor turning for more than 5 seconds.
 If the starter motor is turned continuously for more than 5 seconds, the battery will be quickly discharged, thus making it impossible to start the engine.
 The starter can also be damaged.
 If the engine will not start after 5 seconds of cranking, return the main switch to "ON"(on), wait 10 seconds, then crank the engine again.

-- •When the engine is cold, it needs to be warmed up. - •If engine does not start on the first try, repeat the procedure.
+- When the engine is cold, it needs to be warmed up. - If engine does not start on the first try, repeat the procedure.
 If the engine fails to start after 4 or 5 tries, open the throttle a small amout (between 1/8 and 1/4), and try again.